mnadareski/UnshieldSharp/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/lk7iopwecojr5ejm?svg=true)](https://ci.appveyor.com/project/mnadareski/unshieldsharp)

+This library is a C# port of the following projects:
+- [Unshield](https://github.com/twogood/unshield/) - InstallShield CAB information and extractor
+- [unshieldv3](https://github.com/wfr/unshieldv3) - InstallShield v3 (Z) extractor

-C# port of the InstallShield CAB information and extractor [Unshield](https://github.com/twogood/unshield/) with changes to structure to make it more object-oriented.
-This currently compiles as a library.
+Both of the above library code has had changes to structure to make them more object-oriented.
 For an example of usage, please see [BurnOutSharp](https://github.com/mnadareski/BurnOutSharp).

 ## Abilities

-This code can currently list and extract the contents of all InstalShield CAB files that the base project can.
-As more things are added to the C library, they will be ported to this as well so the code should be relatively up to date.
+This code can currently list and extract the contents of all supported files that the base projects can.
+As more things are added to the source libraries, they will be ported to this as well so the code should be relatively up to date.

 ## Contributions